Dataport/polar/packages/plugins/Draw/README.md

 #### draw.lasso

+This feature currently has no UI and can only be started with a programmatic `mapInstance.$store.dispatch('plugin/draw/setMode', 'lasso')` call.

 | fieldName | type | description |
 | - | - | - |
 | id | string | The layer id of a vector layer to copy up vector features from. |